If you asked us to describe the last decade, we’d call it an ‘explosion of innovation’.

 - 36% of phishing threats in 2024 involved deceptive links, based on 13 billion analysed emails

-Here’s four examples of what that looks like, with tips on how to respond and keep your business data safe alongside insights from Rio Senior Systems Engineers Daniel Milner and Adam Klyn.
+Here are four examples of what that looks like, with tips on how to respond and keep your business data safe, alongside insights from Rio Senior Systems Engineers Daniel Milner and Adam Klyn.

-AI can now generate videos and images that, apart from the occasional extra finger or wonky background, are indistinguishable from real life photos and recordings.
+AI can now generate videos and images that, apart from the occasional extra finger or uneven background, are indistinguishable from real-life photos and recordings.

-It’s easy to be caught out by AI generated content, even for those of us who know the signs.
-This is why threat actors are utilising AI extensively to create deepfakes like voice cloning.
+It’s easy to be caught out by AI-generated content, even for those who know the signs.
+This is why threat actors are using AI extensively to create deepfakes such as voice cloning.

-Take this as an example: a fraudster finds your colleagues public social media account, which is full of their day in a life vlogs.
-They then use these vlogs to clone your colleague’s voice, enabling them to be impersonated with striking accuracy.
+Take this as an example: a fraudster finds your colleague’s public social media account, which is full of their day-in-the-life vlogs.
+They then use these vlogs to clone your colleague’s voice, allowing them to be impersonated with striking accuracy.

 You’ve likely used AI in some capacity for your emails.
 Threat actors certainly do, relying on Large Language Models (LLMs) to generate grammatically flawless, contextually appropriate and personalised messages.

 The first thing threat actors do is go to LinkedIn, scraping data that is then used to train AI models.
-These models then generate phishing emails highly tailored to their targets job role, current projects and colleagues.
+These models then generate phishing emails highly tailored to their targets’ job roles, current projects and colleagues.

-The model then writes convincing, clickable content – like fake job offers, policy updates and even emails that mimic the style of known colleagues or executives.
+The model then writes convincing, clickable content such as fake job offers, policy updates and even emails that mimic the style of known colleagues or executives.

-AI-created phishing emails will not contain the traditional red flags: spelling mistakes, awkward phrasing or announcement you’ve won a free iPhone.
+AI-created phishing emails will not contain the traditional red flags like spelling mistakes, awkward phrasing or announcements that you’ve won a free iPhone.
 This makes it easier for them to slip through existing security filters and lead to data compromise.

 “High value targets are always what they’re going after,” explains Daniel Milner, Senior Systems Engineer at Rio IT.